Home

 There are two types of ball joints that connect the tire to the suspension system — the upper and lower ball joints.

 The upper ball joint maintains the wheel alignment, aids in turning, and allows the steering knuckle to turn.
-It’s known as the non-load-bearing joint (or followers) and is smaller than the lower joint.
+It’s called the non-load-bearing joint (or followers) and is smaller than the lower joint.

-The lower ball joint carries most of the car’s frontal weight, hence called the load-bearing joint.
-It’s also the reason why it wears out faster.
+The lower ball joint carries most of the car’s frontal weight and is called the load-bearing joint.
+This is also the reason why it wears out faster.

 2. Can You Drive With Worn Ball Joints?

-No, you should never drive with a broken ball joint.
+No, you should never drive with a worn ball joint.